Choose Civil Engineering at University of Wisconsin-Platteville

 - Experience practical and hands-on laboratory and field work, site visits, and computer modeling.

-- Faculty represent specializations in construction, environmental, geotechnical, transportation, and structural engineering.
+- Faculty represent specializations in construction, environmental, geotechnical, municipal, transportation, and structural engineering.

-- Be prepared for successful careers with consulting or construction firms, regulatory agencies, industries, non-profit organizations, or attend graduate school.
+- Be prepared for successful careers with consulting or construction firms, government, municipalities, industries, non-profit organizations, or attend graduate school.